aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-editing/create-image-by-setting-path/_index.md

 A: Visit the [Aspose.PSD forum](https://forum.aspose.com/c/psd/34) for community assistance or open a support ticket through your license portal.

 **Q: Is there a free trial available?**
-A: Yes, you can access the free trial [here](https://releases.aspose.com/).
+A: Yes, you can access the free trial [Aspose free trial page](https://releases.aspose.com/).

 **Q: Do I need a temporary license for testing?**
-A: You can obtain a temporary license for testing purposes [here](https://purchase.aspose.com/temporary-license/).
+A: You can obtain a temporary license for testing purposes [temporary license request page](https://purchase.aspose.com/temporary-license/).

 ## Conclusion